kazurayam/KS_ObjectRepositoryGarbageCollector/docs/index.md

 -   Katalon Studio Free v10.1.0 which bundles JDK17

 The KS\_ObjectRepositoryGargageCollecor-x.x.x.jar requires Katalon Studio v10 and newer.

-It wouldn’t run on v9 and older due to JDK version.
+The jar doesn’t run on Katalon Studio v9 and older due to JDK version.

-The jar would run in Katalon Runtime Engine not only in Katalon Studio.
+The jar would run on Katalon Runtime Engine, not only on Katalon Studio.

 ### Installation